 H-2B Questions and Answers

 Q: How long can an H-2B visa employee stay in the US?

-A: The initial H-2B visa is valid up to 9 months.
-If the employer proves the need for a longer period, and the employee(s) can prove that they will return back to his or her home country when required, the visa can potentially be extended in one year increments.
+A: The period of stay in H-2B status must coincide with period of temporary need, as approved by the Department of Labor on the labor certificate.
+Workers can potentially extend their stay in one year increments.
 Three years is the maximum extended time an H-2B visa holder is allowed to stay in the United States.
 When three years are up, the H-2B visa holder is required to leave the U.S. for an uninterrupted 3 months before seeking readmission into the H-2B program.